JacintoDesign/code100/README.md

 Day 74:
 Drafted two posts on Medium, about 100 Days of Code and Becoming a Senior Developer in 4 Months.

+Day 75:
+Took a break on Canada Day because it was too hot to think.

+Day 76: